 How to unblock Facebook, YouTube, and Google Play in China?

 Something as trivial as YouTube is blocked in China.
-And yes, to unblock it along with other common platforms like Facebook and Google Play, you need to use a VPN for China.
+And yes, a VPN for China is your only way to watch your favorite YouTube Videos as well as reach platforms like Facebook and Google Play.
 VPN in China will unblock your favorite website by connecting to it through a remote server somewhere in Europe or the Americas, where those platforms are not blocked.

 Here’s how to unblock YouTube in China with a VPN: